 Talking of routine maintenance, for a powerhead, this should be like once every two months to avoid clogging.

 Powerheads are generally low-noise devices.
 The noise they make is insignificant, considering they are mostly submerged.

 However, the unfortunate truth is, some make the kind of noise you may not be able to tolerate.

 I speak from personal experience, by the way.
 When you have your fish tank in the sitting-room, the sound could be bothersome if you end up with a noisy device.

 So here is what you should consider when it comes to sound as you buy a powerhead:

 You should ensure you acquire only the silent models if you are concerned about the noise.

-What’s The Best Powerhead For A Natural Reef Aquarium?
+What’s The Best Aquarium Powerhead For A Natural Reef Tank?

 With all that said, I am going to review some units, so that you can choose the best one and be sure that your aquarium powerhead of choice satisfies the flow requirements of your corals.

 I will only mention products that I like and I have used, or some reliable fellow aquarist I know has used and recommended to me.